Falupi22/trekanic/README.md

 ### Installation

 1. Clone the repo
-2. npm install (client and server repos)
+2. npm install (containing repo first, then client and server repos)
 3. Create a .env for the server, then configure :

 - SESSION_SECRET (for the sessions)